athena-chen-chen/handlebar-monaco/README.md

-# handlebar-validation
+# handlebar-validation and auto complete in monaco-editor
-Validate handle bar variables.
+Could not be directly use.